Half-pay: France

-Following the Second Bourbon Restoration in 1815, the remnants of the Grande Armée were disbanded; because of wholesale defection to Napoleon upon his return from Elba, the end of the various Coalition Wars since 1792 and the precarious situation of the public finances.
+Following the Second Bourbon Restoration in 1815, the remnants of the Grande Armée were disbanded; because of wholesale defection to Napoleon upon his return from Elba, the end of the various Coalition Wars since 1792 and the precarious situation of public finances.
 Many of the officers were deemed suspect of Bonapartism or Republicanism and so were thought to be unreliable.
 Consequently, many of the pre-Waterloo officers were put on demi-solde ("half-pay"), and some of these were replaced by émigrés.

 These officers were removed from active service but still retained their ranks and had to be ready to serve the military at any time.
 Their perceived political unreliability caused them to continue to be under the burdens of military discipline.
 They had to ask for permission to marry or to travel outside their commune (municipality).
 Also, their mail was opened, and they had to report to police.

 The image of the demi-solde as a nostalgic Bonapartist organising conspiracies for the return of his Emperor is an exaggeration, but some of them were actually involved in anti-Bourbon plots.
 On the other hand, most of the officers reintegrated into civil life by becoming farmers, industrialists or traders.
 Others were eventually recalled to the military when it needed to be expanded.
 Still others emigrated, mainly to the Americas.

 From 20,000 in 1815, they numbered only 3000 by the July Revolution.